 This will ensure that on returning to work the nurse is focused and attentive.

-So when should a nurse call in sick because emotional problems?
-I’d say sooner the better.
+So when should a nurse call in sick because of emotional problems?
+I’d say the sooner the better.

 Psychological problems and issues with mental health